harena-lab/harena-docs/versum/reference.md

 ~~~
 The left part is either a `Label` or a Logical `Expression`. `Label` is the label to be presented or related to the triggerable element; `Expression` is the logical expression to be evaluated.
 The middle that appears as an arrow ( `->`) or a variation (according to the type), defines the divert.
 The right element (` Target`) defines the target knot, to be addressed when the divert is triggered.

-There are three types of divert:
+There are four types of divert:

 ~~~markdown
 * Non numbered exclusive ordered option